 - 1 tbsp oyster sauce gluten free

 Cook pasta according to package instructions.
 Drain, then drizzle with sesame oil and toss lightly.

 In a skillet over medium heat, add peanut oil, steak, and vegetables.
-Saute until meet is almost cooked through and vegetables are softer.
+Saute until meet is almost cooked through and vegetables are softer, about 5 minutes.

 In a small bowl, combine spices, soy sauce, tamari, oyster sauce, and chile paste.
 Whisk together, and pour over meat and vegetables.

 Add pasta to meat and vegetables and toss until combined, then remove from heat.
 Top with green onions and serve.

 Click on the time in the instructions to start a timer!